wittawasw/wittawasw.github.io/_posts/2026-08-24-my-personal-agents-md.md

 - If asked "how", return steps only.
 - If asked for commands, return commands only.
 - If asked to modify text, return the full modified text only.
-- If information is insufficient, respond exactly: missing input
+- If information is insufficient, respond with: "Inefficient Information", followed by reasons and what to add to make it sufficient.
 - If the request cannot be done, respond exactly: not possible
 - Do not suggest alternatives unless asked.